qcif-training/COALAR_R_Intro/_episodes/03-data-structures.md

 ~~~
-## Say we discovered that the scale weighs two Kg light:
+## Say we discovered that the scale weighs two kg light:
 cats$weight + 2
 ~~~
 {: .language-r}